nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/GPO/User Config - Sales Department Restrictions.md

 2. Inside `Group Policy Objects` OU, *Right-click → New*
 3. For this demonstration we will *name it "User Config - Sales Department Restrictions" → click OK*
 4. Back inside **Group Policy Management**, *Right-click newly created GPO → Edit → Action → Properties → Comment tab*
 5. Here is an example comment.
-This documents in detail changes, etc for future reference.
+This documents in detail the changes made, etc for future reference.
 ```
 User environment restrictions and configurations for Sales department.
 - Disables Control Panel access